nf-core/viralmetagenome/docs/usage/workflow/assembly_polishing.md

 ---
-title: Assembly & polishing
-subtitle: De novo genome assembly and consensus polishing
+order: 4
 ---

+# Assembly & polishing

 Viralmetagenome offers an elaborate workflow for the assembly and polishing of viral genomes: